-Pregnancy is fascinating … and uncomfortable.
-You’re creating a human, but you’re also nauseated, swollen and tired.
-And with a summer pregnancy, you have the heat to deal with too.
+Pregnancy is extremely fascinating, but it can be quite confusing and uncomfortable.
+Creating a human is an amazing thing, but that process can lead to being nauseated, swollen and tired.
+With a summer pregnancy, you have the heat to deal with, too.

-Not only is it hotter outside, but your internal body temperature also rises, thanks to the hormone progesterone.
+Not only is it hotter outside, but your internal body temperature also rises because of the hormone progesterone.
 When you’re not pregnant, progesterone helps regulate your menstrual cycle.
 After you become pregnant, your body is flooded with progesterone, causing tons of changes—one being an increase in body temperature.

-Pregnant women need 50 percent more water—about 6, 16 ounce glasses a day—no matter the temperature outside.
-Drinking water not only lowers your core temperature, it also helps with nausea.
+Pregnant women need 50 percent more water—about 12 eight-ounce glasses a day—no matter the temperature outside.
+Drinking water not only lowers your core body temperature, but it also helps reduce nausea.

 Dr. Grayson offered these suggestions for staying hydrated:

-- Place a bottle of water on your toilet before you go to bed.
-When you wake up during the night to use the bathroom, you’ll be reminded to drink.
-This will keep you hydrated through the night and reduce morning sickness.
+- Place a bottle of water next to your bed.
+When you wake up during the night, you’ll be reminded to drink.
+This will keep you hydrated through the night and can reduce morning sickness.

 - Set an alarm on your phone for every 4 hours during the day to keep your water intake on track.
-Do your best to drink throughout those 4 hours.
+Do your best to sip on water throughout those 4 hours.

-- Span out your water intake rather than drinking lots at once.
+- Span out your water intake rather than drinking a lot at once.

-Avoid Heat ExposureYou’ve probably heard not to take hot showers during these 9 months.
-And there is some truth to it—you won’t want to take an extra long, extra hot shower—but Dr. Grayson said a brief, warm shower is perfectly safe when pregnant.
+“You won’t want to take an extra long, hot shower,” said Dr. Grayson.
+“But a brief, warm shower is perfectly safe when pregnant.”

 However, taking a hot bath, a dip in a Jacuzzi or doing hot yoga—anything that emerges you in hot air or hot water—are no-nos for the entirety of your pregnancy.